A Hierarchical Quantized Tokenization Framework for Task-Adaptive Graph Representation Learning: Task-Unified Hierarchical Tokenizer

-Following prior work, current graph tokenizers are mainly based on vector quantization (VQ) \cite{gqt}.
-We therefore use a residual vector quantization (RVQ) module \cite{lee2022autoregressive} to compress the continuous node embeddings $\mathbf{H}$ into discrete tokens.
-VQ gives a small codebook and fast table lookup, which lowers memory use and computation on large graphs.
-RVQ recursively quantizes the residuals of the previous quantization step, allowing for a hierarchical representation of node embeddings.
-Specifically, we define a multi-level codebook $C=\{\mathbf{c}^1, \mathbf{c}^2, \ldots, \mathbf{c}^M\}$, where each level $m$ has its own codebook $\mathbf{c}^m \in \mathbb{R}^{k_m \times d_h}$ with $k_m$ codewords.
-The quantization process for a node embedding $\mathbf{h}_v$ is as follows:
+Following prior work \cite{wang2025learning}, residual vector quantization (RVQ) \cite{lee2022autoregressive} is effective for producing compact discrete tokens while retaining important information.
+We adopt RVQ to quantize both the node embeddings $\mathbf{H}$ and the PPR-enhanced features $\mathbf{H}_{PPR}$ into discrete tokens.
+Compared with continuous representations, vector quantization uses a small codebook and simple table lookups, reducing memory and computation requirements for large graphs.
+RVQ further improves expressiveness by recursively quantizing residuals from previous steps, yielding a hierarchical representation.
+Formally, we define an $M$-level codebook $C=\{\mathbf{c}^1, \mathbf{c}^2, \ldots, \mathbf{c}^M\}$, where each level $m$ has a codebook $\mathbf{c}^m \in \mathbb{R}^{k_m \times d_h}$ with $k_m$ codewords.
+For a node embedding $\mathbf{h}_v$, the RVQ procedure is

-where $q^{(m)}$ is the index of the selected codeword at level $m$, $\mathbf{c}_k^{(m)}$ is the $k$-th codeword in codebook $\mathbf{c}^m$, $\mathbf{c}_{q^{(m)}}^{(m)}$ is the selected codeword, and $\mathbf{r}^{(m)}$ is the residual after quantization at level $m$.
-We provide two options to initialize the first codebook: (1) randomly initialize the codewords; (2) use K-means clustering to pre-train the codewords on the node embeddings $\mathbf{H}$.
-However, vector quantization methods can suffer from codebook collapse and dead codes issues, where some codewords are rarely or never used during training \cite{zheng2023online, mousavi2025discrete}.
-Inspired by \cite{zheng2025ervq}, we introduce codebook balancing loss to mitigate these issues: